Closures and cancellations in Panama City Beach

 - Prohibited all public gatherings at City facilities/property with more than 10 people until May 1.

-- Cancelled City recreational sports leagues, tournaments, organized team practices, and special events until May 1.
+- Canceled City recreational sports leagues, tournaments, organized team practices, and special events until May 1.

 - Closed Frank Brown Park Community Center and Lyndell Center for the next 60 days.